Intercultural Relations in a Global World

 The case of Italian, Greek and Irish nationals abroad

 - Performing foreigners: Attributed and appropriated roles and identities of Westerners teaching English in Shanghai

 - Online Communities as a Medium for Social Capital and

 - The idea of the in-between subject in social and cultural

 - From Aphasia to a Celebration in Language: Diasporic writers opening up dialogue between and within cultures

 Book: Electronic (PDF File; 2.062MB).

-Published by On Diversity, a book series by Common Ground Publishing.
+Published by Diversity in Organizations, Communities & Nations, a book imprint by Common Ground Publishing.